hmeng/the-gen-z-catechism/chapters/post-50.md

 ---
-layout: default
+layout: chapter
-title: "Post 50"
+title: "Post #50: What about money and possessions?"
 ---
 # Post #50: What about money and possessions?